 The annual fee for this course is £9,250 if you are from the UK/Ireland/EU settled/pre-settled.

 If you are a full-time UK/Irish/EU settled/EU pre-settled student you may be eligible to receive financial support to cover your fees for the full four years.
 UK and EU settled students may also be eligible to receive a maintenance loan.

 Please note, this course is not available to international students.

 Learn more about settled status, pre-settled status, special discounts, visa requirements and Common Travel Area (CTA) agreements for the Republic of Ireland applicants in our Help and Advice article.

 Take a look at the Your Finances section to find out about the scholarships and bursaries that may be available to you.

 This information was correct at the time of publication.

-Sunderland has a good reputation with employers - 100% of our BSc (Hons) Psychology with Counselling graduates are in employment or further study within six months of graduating, according to DLHE 2015/16 (based on UK students).
+Sunderland has a good reputation with employers - 93.4% of our graduates are in employment, further study or training within six months of graduating, according to DLHE 2016/17 (based on full-time, first degree, home leavers).

 Graduates from this course can move into a broad range of careers spanning management, HR, social work, public services, counselling and advertising, or alternatively, pursue postgraduate qualifications in specific fields of psychological practice such as clinical or forensic psychology.

 Sign up to receive emails about your subject area.